Tiferet Yisrael Synagogue

-Tiferet Yisrael Synagogue (בית הכנסת תפארת ישראל; Ashkenazi Hebrew: Tiferes Yisroel), most often spelled Tiferet Israel, also known as the Nisan Bak Shul (ניסן ב"ק שול), after its co-founder, Nisan Bak was a prominent synagogue between 1872 and 1948 in the Jewish Quarter of the Old City of Jerusalem.
+The Tiferet Yisrael Synagogue (בית הכנסת תפארת ישראל; Ashkenazi Hebrew: Tiferes Yisroel), most often spelled Tiferet Israel, also known as the Nisan Bak Shul (ניסן ב"ק שול), after its co-founder, Nisan Bak is a former prominent Hasidic Jewish congregation and synagogue, located in the Jewish Quarter of the Old City of Jerusalem.
+Designed by Nisan Bak, the former synagogue was completed in 1872 and partially destroyed in 1948.

 The synagogue was inaugurated in 1872 by the Ruzhin Hasidim among the members of the Old Yishuv and was destroyed by the Jordanian Arab Legion on 21 May 1948 during the Battle for Jerusalem of the 1948 Arab–Israeli War.

 The synagogue was left as ruins after the recapture of the Old City in the Six-Day War.
 In November 2012 the Jerusalem municipality announced its approval for plans to rebuild the synagogue.
 The cornerstone was laid on May 27, 2014.
+As of September 2024, plans to rebuild the synagogue had commenced, yet were incomplete.

 Origins and name

 The synagogue was built in the 1860s by the followers of Rabbi Yisrael Friedman of Ruzhin and his son Rabbi Avrohom Yaakov of Sadigura, and was named "Tiferet Yisrael" after Reb Yisrael—tiferet means "glory" or "splendour" in Hebrew, and Rabbi Yisrael was famous for conducting his court with a regal display of gold and wealth.
 Nevertheless, the strong involvement of Nissan Bak, led to the widespread use of the name "Nissan Bak synagogue".

 Another tradition, published by a relative of the Bak family, holds that it was named after Yisrael Bak (Nissan Bak's father), who had a decisive role in the construction of the synagogue.

 Although Hasidim had arrived in Jerusalem by 1747, it was only in 1839 that Nissan Bak began plans for a Hasidic synagogue.
 Until then they had prayed in small, private locations like Yisrael Bak's house.

 In 1843 Nissan Bak traveled from Jerusalem to visit the Ruzhiner Rebbe in Sadigura.
 He informed him that Czar Nikolai I intended to buy a plot of land near the Western Wall with the intention of building a church and monastery there.
 The Ruzhiner Rebbe, who was very involved in assisting the yishuv, gave Bak the task to thwart the Czar's attempt.
 Bak managed to buy the land from its Arab owners for an exorbitant sum mere days before the Czar ordered the Russian counsul in Jerusalem to make the purchase for him.
 The Czar was forced to buy a different plot of land for a church, which is known today as the Russian Compound.
 When Rabbi Friedman died in 1851, his son, Rabbi Avrohom Yaakov Friedman, the first Rebbe of Sadigura, continued the task of raising the necessary funds for the project.